Efficient Estimation of Structural Models via Sieves: Introduction

 \section{Introduction}

 A structural model builds on economic theory and describes how a set of endogenous variables are related to a set of explanatory variables.
 This relation is often in the form of an implicit function.
-In particular, it generates endogenous variable $p$ determined by an equation system:
+In particular, it generates endogenous function $p$ determined by an equation system:

-where $\theta$ is the parameter of interest, $p$ is observable and $\Psi$ is a representation of the structural model.
-While $\Psi$ is explicit, solving for $p$ could be difficult or costly.
-In discrete choice models, the parameter captures consumer preferences and the observable is consumer choice; in auctions, the parameter captures the value distribution and the observable is the bid; in dynamic models, the parameter describes the agent's intertemporal tradeoff and the observable is intertemporal choice.
+where $\theta$ is the parameter of interest and $\Psi$ is a representation of the structural model.\footnote{In discrete choice models, the parameter captures consumer preferences and the observable is consumer choice; in auctions, the parameter captures the value distribution and the observable is the bid distribution; in dynamic models, the parameter describes the agent's intertemporal tradeoff and the observable is intertemporal choice.} While $\Psi$ is explicit, solving for $p$ could be difficult or costly.
+Such computational burden limits the use of standard estimators.
+For instance, the maximum likelihood estimator (MLE) repeatedly guesses $\theta$ and evaluates data likelihood using the solution of \eqref{eq-structure}, $p^*(\theta)$.
+However, finding the solution can be computationally intensive and is often hindered by a lack of robust algorithms, particularly in empirical games.

-We introduce a new class of estimators for structural models: penalized sieve estimators (PSE).
-While our idea extends to other types of estimators, we focus on likelihood-based ones for now and consider

-where $p^*(\theta)$ is defined implicitly by $p^*(\theta) = \Psi(p^*(\theta), \theta)$.
-Note here that $\ell$ denotes the log-likelihood of the observed data, whose distribution are described by $p$ and $\theta$.
-Typically, finding the solution $p^*(\theta)$ of Equation \eqref{eq-structure} for a given $\theta$ is computationally intensive and often lacking in robust algorithms (especially in empirical games).
-In contrast, evaluating the function $\Psi(\cdot,\cdot)$ is easy.
-We attempt to find a good estimator of $\theta$ without solving \eqref{eq-structure} while accounting for the likelihood of the observed data.

-Our PSE is motivated by two popular approaches to infinite-dimensional optimization problems: approximation and penalization.
+We introduce a new class of estimators: sieve-based efficient estimators for structural models (\SEES).
+Our approach applies to a broad class of models, including empirical games, and avoids solving the model.
+Our \SEES\ is motivated by two popular approaches to infinite-dimensional optimization problems: approximation and penalization.
 See \citet{shen1997methods}, \citet{shen1998method}, and \citet{chen2007large}.
-Because the likelihood function involves an unknown function $p(\cdot)$, maximizing the likelihood with respect to $p$ and $\theta$ may lead to an asymptotically inefficient estimator for the parameter, and the resulting estimator may not necessarily be close to the solution of \eqref{eq-structure}.
-To overcome this difficulty, existing papers introduce sieves that are less complex but dense to approximate the original function space, and regularization that assumes smoothness of this function.
+Because the likelihood function $\ell(p^*,\theta; \text{data})$ involves an unknown function $p^*$, maximizing the likelihood with respect to $p^*$ and $\theta$ may lead to an asymptotically inefficient estimator for the parameter, and the resulting estimator may not necessarily be close to the solution of \eqref{eq-structure}.
+To address these issues, prior studies utilize sieves that are less complex but dense to approximate the original function space, and regularization that assumes smoothness of this function.